 - Appeals surge.
 A language community flags mistranslations in proof rules.

 - Local eval.
-Community partners submit a translation‑fidelity eval; the bot fails; pause triggers; reversible defaults apply.
+Community partners submit a translation-fidelity eval; the group is compensated from the project's escrow fund, because local cultural knowledge is labour, not free QA.
+The bot fails the eval; pause triggers; reversible defaults apply.

 - Fix.
 Bilingual reviewers update rules; new test guards future changes.

 - Close the loop.
-Claimants get texts: “We fixed it; here’s your new decision; here’s how to see what changed.”
-Trust‑under‑loss ticks up.
+Elena gets a text: "We fixed the error; here is your new decision; and here's how to see what changed."
+Trust-under-loss ticks up.

 - Appeal maze.
 Too many steps.
 Fix: Single button; auto-escalation if SLA breach.